TatesTests/hugeo/README.md

 ### Company details

-* Reused around the site to save multiple editing locations.
+* Reused around the site to save multiple editinjhkjhkjhg locations.
 * Set in the *Data* / *Company* section.